Daniel-Liu-c0deb0t/triple_accel/README.md

 let dist = levenshtein_exp(a, b);
 assert!(dist == 1);
 ```
+This uses exponential search to estimate the number of edits between `a` and `b`, which makes it
+more efficient than the alternative `levenshtein` function when the number of edits between `a`
+and `b` is low.

 In addition to edit distance routines, `triple_accel` also provides search routines.
 These routines
 return an iterator over matches that indicate where the `needle` string matches the `haystack` string.
 `triple_accel` will attempt to maximize the length of matches that end at the same position and remove